ChengYuan-CY/Alexa-Control-Bluetooth-Mesh-Devices/Alexa-voice-controlled-Bluetooth-mesh-network.md

 [Understand Account Linking](https://developer.amazon.com/docs/account-linking/understand-account-linking.html)

-##  Download and set up freeRTOS SDK on ESP32:
+###  Download and set up freeRTOS SDK on ESP32:
-### Download the project
+#### Download the project
-Go to GitHub page to download the SDK or clone it by using git clone https://github.com/aws/amazon-freertos.git
+Go to GitHub page to download the SDK or clone it by using git clone https://github.com/aws/amazon-freertos.git, and also you can clone the [forked amazon freeRTOS SDK](https://github.com/ChengYuan-CY/amazon-freertos) that we are using for this project.

-### Use CMake to generate project build files and build project
+#### Use CMake to generate project build files and build project
 Setup the SDK with correct Toolchains and establish the serial connection to your ESP32 board.
 The very detailed official instruction can be found HERE [EN](https://docs.aws.amazon.com/freertos/latest/userguide/getting_started_espressif.html) | [CN](https://docs.aws.amazon.com/zh_cn/freertos/latest/userguide/getting_started_espressif.html).

-#### Install ESP-IDF
+##### Install ESP-IDF
 Read the page here [EN](https://docs.espressif.com/projects/esp-idf/en/v3.1.5/get-started-cmake/windows-setup.html) for how to get start with CMake on windows.
 ESP-IDF is the official development framework for the ESP32 chip.
 Please note that due to some compatibility issue, the version 3.1.5 of ESP-IDF (the version used by Amazon FreeRTOS) does not support the latest version of the ESP32 compiler.
 You must use the compiler that is compatible with version 3.1.5 of the ESP-IDF.
 The compatible compiler is provided within the installation package ```esp-idf-tools-setup-1.1.exe```, please get the installation package from the link above.